WebberZone/better-search/readme.txt

 	* New Admin Dashboard will show the number of searches and the top searches for the day, week, month and all time

 * Enhancements:
 	* The tables in the database have been changed for more optimized update queries.
-The plugin will attempt to automatically update the tables.
-If this fails, you can recreate the tables from the Tools screen.
+The plugin will prompt you to run the upgrade script when you update the plugin
 	* Better Search Tracker doesn't use jQuery anymore
 	* Uninstall now uses `get_sites()` behind the scenes to delete options from all sites in a multisite install
 	* Blank searches will return no results